Vegetronix-Inc/EinsyRambo-32u2-firmware/README.md

 They now need to be concatenated.
 There are many methods for doing this, I find that using the HxD utility works well in Windows.
 There is a built in concatenate utility in `Tools->File Tools`.
 When concatenating, `hoodserial.hex` should be first, followed by the`dfu-bootloader.hex` file.

 This firmware can also be built for the Arduino Mega or Uno.
 The makefiles will need to be changed to the appropriate MCU (typically Atmega16u2), vendor, and product IDs.
-You will also want to make sure that the PRUSA_MK3_SERIAL definition is removed.

 Note that this repo doesn't have built in support for Ultimachine's product and vendor strings.
 Firmware can be built for it using the Arduino Mega's strings.
 Follow the same instructions as above, however use Atmega32u2 instead of Atmega16u2